-R software and packages To follow the examples below you need R installed and the following add-on packages: spatstat, splancs, spatial (which is part of the VR bundle), spdep, geoR and RandomFields.
+R software and packages:

+To follow the examples below you need R installed in your system and the following add-on packages: spatstat, splancs, spatial (which is part of the VR bundle), spdep, geoR and RandomFields.

-Notice most of these packages have "dependencies", i.e. in order to load and run they require other packages to be installed.
-The packages should be already installed in the Dept machines, but if you to install/update a package (maybe somewhere else) make sure the dependencies are also installed.
-The easier way to do so is to use the argument dependencies in install.packages()
+Notice most of these packages have dependencies, i.e. in order to load and run they require other packages to be installed.
+The packages may be already installed in the computer you are using, but if you need to install/update a package (maybe somewhere else) make sure the package dependencies are also installed.
+The easier way to ensure this is to use the argument dependencies=TRUE when calling install.packages()